Comunitea/external_ecommerce_modules/breadcrumbs_base/README.rst

 Style
 _____
-Add a shadow when scrolling to differentiate the body content of the breadcrumbs bar
+Add a shadow with a border bottom when scrolling to differentiate the body content of the breadcrumbs bar

 Portal
 ~~~~~~